tsleung/reactive-docgen/detailed-setup.md

 4.  **View Output Files:**

     *   After a brief moment, new files will appear in the `samples` folder within the `reactive-docgen` folder.
-These files are the results of processing your input using the Gemini AI model, based on the `sample.rdg` file.
+These files are the results of processing your input using the LLM, based on the `sample.rdg` file.
 You may use a code editor such as Visual Studio Code (VS Code) to view your output.

 ## What to Expect

 When you run `samples/sample.rdg`, it will generate several new files within the `samples` folder, including subfolders such as `samples/workspace`.
-These files are the results of processing your input using the Gemini AI model, based on the `sample.rdg` file.
+These files are the results of processing your input using the LLM, based on the `sample.rdg` file.

 Specifically, the following files will be generated: